 Evening primrose oil is often used for skin conditions such as eczema and psoriasis.
 With several properties, which help arthritis, high cholesterol, high blood pressure, chronic fatigue, and PMS, humans use evening primrose oil for many conditions.
 We find evening primrose oil in oil form and capsule form as well as in cosmetics soaps and lotions.
 Does evening primrose oil have the same effect on dogs?
 Moreover, how much should you give your dog and how often?

-Dogs who suffer from dry, itchy skin could also benefit from the soothing effects of evening primrose oil.
-If your dog has dry, flaky, scaly skin, adding evening primrose oil to her diet is easy to do.
+Dogs who suffer from dry, itchy skin can benefit from the soothing effects of evening primrose oil.
+If your dog has dry, flaky, scaly skin, adding evening primrose oil to the diet is easy to do.
+As well, inflamed rough spots can be soothed with the properties of evening primrose oil.
+Essential fatty acids have been known to reduce redness and itching in dogs.

 Evening primrose oil contains fatty acids found in other foods.
 These fatty acids can help decrease chronic inflammation.
-Evening primrose oil can help with conditions such as arthritis for older dogs as well as the pain and discomfort of dry, itchy skin.
-Inflamed rough spots can be soothed with the properties of evening primrose oil.
-Essential fatty acids have been known to reduce redness and itching in dogs.
-With high amounts of natural omega-6 fatty acids, linoleic acid, and gamma linoleic acid (GLA), evening primrose oil inhibits the body's natural production of the chemicals which generally cause inflammation on the skin as well as in the joints.
+Evening primrose oil can help with conditions such as arthritis for older dogs, as well as the pain and discomfort of dry, itchy skin.
+With high amounts of natural omega-6 fatty acids, linoleic acid, and gamma-linolenic acid (GLA), evening primrose oil inhibits the body's natural production of the chemicals which generally cause inflammation on the skin as well as in the joints.

 Evening primrose oil is easy to add to your dog's diet.
-However, it may take 4 to 8 weeks to see the results.
+However, it may take 4 to 8 weeks (and sometimes longer) to see the results.
 Because evening primrose oil offers high doses of omega-6 fatty acids, it may take some time to build up in your dog's system.
 As evening primrose oil works for your dog, you should notice a softer, smoother coat with zero flakes on their skin and a decreased amount of dry and itchy flaky skin.
 If your dog suffers from arthritis, you may see some positive effects using evening primrose oil for that condition as well.
-Evening primrose oil can be beneficial for you and your dog.